 Here are some examples that follow the above criteria:

-- A product photographer might still take photos for corporate clients, but she can scale at least some of her practice by creating and selling stock photos.
-Ideally, these stock photos should be typical of what her target market often needs for their marketing materials.
-She can sell them directly through her website, or go through a stock photo marketplace like Photodune so that more customers can find her photos.
-This can bring in extra income, whether she currently has photography clients or not.
+- A product photographer might still take photos for corporate clients, but they can scale at least some of their practice by creating and selling stock photos.
+Ideally, these stock photos should be typical of what their target market often needs for their marketing materials.
+They can sell them directly through their website, or go through a stock photo marketplace like Photodune or Envato Elements so that more customers can find the photos.
+This can bring in extra income, whether they currently have photography clients or not.

 Productizing Services for Small Businesses

 Solo consultants and freelancers aren’t the only service providers who can benefit from productizing.
 Even small agencies and consulting groups can scale their impact and revenues with products.
 In fact, as a group, you have more options for which products to sell since you have a broader talent pool to consult with.

 A good example of this is Roeder Studios, the company behind Meet Edgar, a social media automation tool.
 Founder Laura Roeder started the company as a social media marketing consultancy.
 A few years later, they offered courses for sale—more scalable than one-on-one consulting.
 Since 2014, with Meet Edgar, they provide software-as-a-service, billing their customers monthly or annually.
 In over a year, this new business model allowed them to generate over $150,000 in monthly recurring revenue from almost 3,000 paying users.

 So if you work with a small team, factor in their goals and skills when planning how to productize services.
 Involve them in the process, and you'll be able to create something that your entire team will be invested in.